Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day4/AA_Day4.md

+ ## Verifying Layout
- ## Now, to open the vsdstdcelldesign layout :
+  - Now, to open the vsdstdcelldesign layout :
   - Execute :
   - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/c2a54ba5-2f09-42d9-bc41-915c19bad687)
   - We will see the following window: